onegronm/eShopOnWeb-Kubernetes/README.md

 7. Run ```kubectl apply -k ./```
 8. Run ```kubectl get service eshoponweb``` and take note of the external IP address and port on the LoadBalancer
 9. Open the external IP in the web browser

+## Deploying a SQL Server container
+1. Create SA password by running ```kubectl create secret generic mssql --from-literal=SA_PASSWORD="MyC0m9l&xP@ssw0rd"```
+2. Create a manifest to define the storage class and the persistent volume claim (pvc.yaml).
+The storage class provisioner is azure-disk, because this Kubernetes cluster is in Azure.
+3. Run ```cd eshoponweb/kubernetes```
+4. Run ```kubectl apply -k ./```
+5. Verify the PVC with ```kubectl describe pvc mssql-data```.
+The returned metadata includes a value called Volume.
+This value maps to the name of the blob.
+The value for volume matches part of the name of the blob in the image from the Azure portal.
+6. Verify the Persitent Volume with ```kubectl describe pv```
+7. Create a manifest to describe the container based on the SQL Server mssql-server-linux Docker image (sql-deployment.yaml)
+8. Run ```kubectl apply -k ./```
+9. Verify the services are running.
+Run the following command ```kubectl get services```
+10. Connect to the SQL Server instance in SSMS using the external Ip address from the pod